JonathanJustavino/quic-benchmark/README.md

 * **Content Transfer**: data -> streamEnd
 * **Close socket**: streamEnd -> socketClose

-We sent the application data "I am the client sending you a message" 10x with the QUIC and TCP+TLS implementation with no artificial delay added:
+We sent the application data "I am the client sending you a message" 10x with the QUIC and TCP+TLS implementation with no artificial delay added, and calculated the average value:

 ![socket_comparison](./documentation/delay_0_comp.png)